MooersLab/cctbxsnips-Atom/README.md

 **1. Install the snippets for Atom.**

-You will need the **snippets** package to be able to use the cctbx snippets in Atom.
+You will need the **snippets** package to use the cctbx snippets in Atom.
 The package installer is very intuitive.
 Go to Packages → Settings View → Install packages/themes.
 Search for **snippets** and click the install button.
 It may already be installed, but you must ensure the **snippets** package is enabled (green bar along the button).

 The snippets for all programming languages are stored in a single CoffeeScript file that is called **snippets.cson**.
 The snippets for different languages are separated by the first line of a snippet library for a specific language.
 This line contains a specification of the scope--the kinds of script files to which a set of snippets applies.
 The **snippets.cson** file is stored in a hidden folder on your home directory called `~.atom/snippets.cson`.
 You can concatenate the file of cctbx snippets for Atom to your existing snippets.cson file.